How To Choose The Best Headless CMS For Your Brand (2021 Edition)

-The key when it comes to choosing a headless CMS is to understand your unique requirements and those of your customers and to pick a solution that can accommodate these.
-In this article, we bring you the top 10 questions you should ask yourself and your stakeholders before choosing the headless or decoupled CMS that’s right for your brand’s present, and future.
+The key to choosing a headless CMS is to understand your unique requirements and those of your customers and to pick a solution that can accommodate these.
+In this article, we bring you the top 11 questions you should ask yourself and your stakeholders before choosing the headless or decoupled CMS that’s right for your brand’s present, and future.

 The first question before you even begin your search for a headless CMS platform is, what’s your budget?
 This will help you rule out whatever options are off the table from the very beginning and prevent you from wasting your time researching solutions that you will never be able to adopt.